On this page:

-Adults who are in a relationship as a couple, regardless of sex, can apply for registration of their relationship, provided at least one of them lives in NSW.
-Adults in both heterosexual and same-sex relationships are eligible to register.
+Adults who are in a relationship as a couple can apply for registration of their relationship provided at least one of them lives in NSW.
+A couple does not have to live together to be eligible to register their relationship.

 A relationship cannot be registered if either person is: